nicklockwood/Expression/README.md

 ## How?

 Expression works by parsing an expression string into a tree of symbols, which can then be evaluated at runtime.
 Each symbol maps to a Swift closure (function) which is executed during evaluation.
 There are built-in functions representing common math operations, or you can provide your own custom ones.

+Although `Expression` only works with `Double` values, `AnyExpression` uses a technique called [NaN boxing](https://wingolog.org/archives/2011/05/18/value-representation-in-javascript-implementations) to reference arbitrary data via the unused bit patterns in the IEEE floating point specification.

 # Usage

 ## Installation

-The entire Expression API is encapsulated in a single file, and everything public is prefixed or name-spaced, so you can simply drag the `Expression.swift` file into your project to use it.
-If you prefer, there's a framework for Mac and iOS that you can import, or you can use CocoaPods, Carthage, or Swift Package Manager on Linux.
+The Expression API is encapsulated in a single file, and everything public is prefixed or name-spaced, so you can simply drag the `Expression.swift` file into your project to use it.
+If you wish to use the AnyExpression extension then include `AnyExpression.swift` as well.

+If you prefer, there's a framework for Mac and iOS that you can import which includes both the `Expression` and `AnyExpression` classes.

+You can use CocoaPods, Carthage, or Swift Package Manager.
 To install Expression using CocoaPods, add the following to your Podfile:

-	pod 'Expression', '~> 0.10.0'
+	pod 'Expression', '~> 0.11.0'

 ## Integration